python-cachier/cachier/README.rst

   @cachier(mongetter=False)

 This allows you to have a cross-machine, albeit slower, cache.
+This functionality requires that the installation of the ``pymongo`` python package.

 Credits